abdulraoufatia/microblog/README.md

  Explanining what is happening above:

  The first two lines are informational can be ignored.
 A user table and two indexes were then found, then it tells you where it wrote the migration script.
-The `b1d826c7f739` code is an automatically generated unique code for the migration .
+The `b1d826c7f739` string is an automatically generated unique code for the migration.
 The comment given with the -m option is optional, it adds a short descriptive text to the migration.

 Discussing what was generated: